Keleo/kimai2-grandtotal/README.md

 # Grandtotal 6 - Kimai plugin

 This is a Grandtotal plugin to import timesheet data from Kimai 2.
+Users need the system-admin role and an API password.

 ## 🎉 DONATE 🎉